windmill-labs/windmilldocs/docs/core_concepts/6_trigger_flows/index.md

 # Triggering Flows

-There are two ways to trigger a Windmill Flow: by a [Schedule](../5_schedules/index.md) or by direct trigger.
+There are two ways to trigger a Windmill Flow: by direct triggers or by [Schedules](../5_schedules/index.md).
 Direct triggering can be done through the Windmill UI or the [Webhook](../4_webhooks/index.md) of the Flow.